Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 Reaching the project's midpoint, the UI mock of ReSet was given out to a select few people for testing and reviewing purposes.
 The idea is the get feedback early so that there is still enough time to change the UI without much effort.
-Because it's only a UI mock test, it wasn't possible to ask for feedback for all tests defined in  @UITests because it hasn't been implemented yet.
+Because it's only a UI mock test, it wasn't possible to ask for feedback for all tests defined in @ReSetTest because it hasn't been implemented yet.

 - *Navigation feedback*
 The feedback is very positive, especially with mention to the ability to show